w-henderson/PyTrains/DOCUMENTATION.md

 optional arguments:
-  -h, --help            show this help message and exit -i ID, --id ID        service ID to get more information about -d DEST, --dest DEST  destination to find the next train to
+  -h, --help            show this help message and exit -v, --version         see the version and check for updates -i ID, --id ID        service ID to get more information about -d DEST, --dest DEST  destination to find the next train to
 ```